 To the start

 Trains run regularly from London Euston to Tring, taking roughly 35 minutes.
 Note that the first train leaves at 06:54 on Friday.

 We'll be running a minibus shuttle from Tring Station before the start times, transporting you to the registration point.
 We can also pick up those arriving in the evening at Princes Risborough Station from 18:00.
 Just let us know whether you plan to use our shuttle and your train times when you book.

 From the finish

 On Sunday, you'll be able to catch a train from Swindon to London Paddington or onwards towards the South West.
 We'll be running a minibus shuttle from the finish to Swindon Station regularly - it's a 20 minute journey.

-We have arranged for competitors to be able to leave their cars at the Sunday finish (Alexandra Hotel, Wroughton, SN4 0QJ) on Friday morning and book a place on a coach to the start.
-This means that their car will be at the finish ready for when they get there on Sunday.
+We have arranged for competitors to be able to leave their cars at the Sunday finish (Alexandra Hotel, Wroughton SN4 0QJ) on Friday morning and book a place on a coach to the start.
+This means that your car will be at the finish ready for when you get there on Sunday.

 The coach will leave at 0700 on the morning to get to the start in time.
 This may not be in time for the walkers start so they will have to join the main group of runners at 1100.

 The cost will be £30 a head.
 Book via additional purchases or email email@example.com.